RaviAnand59/Gesture-Glide/README.md

 3) Scroll:<br/>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a) scroll up:Join index finger and thumb finger<br/>
  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b) scroll down:Join middle finger and thumb finger<br/>

+# Benefits:
+1) Any possible mouse function can easily be added by a small change in this code.
+2) The code is written in such a way that any newbie can understand and make changes in the code in one go.

 <!-- ## 🔗LINK TO THE VIDEO